D-Pad/rust_trading_tools/README.md

 # Rust Trading Tools
-Add instructions on how to use it here, when there's actually usable code
+An SQL database is required to use this code.